UAA Committees

 Co-Chair: Carol Peasley

 The History Committee was formed several years ago to raise funds for, select the author of, and support the compilation, publication and distribution of an independent history of 60 years of AID’s development experience.
 The Enduring Struggle was published in 2021 and has been well-received both inside AID and by outside readers.
 The Committee continues to seek ways it can be made available more broadly, including in universities for use in their teaching, to increase understanding of AID’s rich history.
 The Committee has established a close working relationship with the American University Library Archives as a place where historical AID alumni materials can be collected and catalogued, making them easily accessed by students and scholars for years to come.
 The Committee also collaborates with the Association of Diplomatic Studies and Training to expand the number of AID oral history interviews in the ADST collection.
+Following the dissolution of USAID, the committee is also exploring additional ways in which it can help preserve USAID knowledge and lessons learned.

 test